atxwang/atxwang.github.io/_posts/reflections on year 1/ea_essay.md

 **Veganism--- "ethical consumption"**
 -
-this might be a nuclear take, but i think the greatest failure
+this might be a nuclear take, but i think one of the greatest failures of the modern left (especially the environmental left) is the lack of attention on veganism.

 **Longtermism, philosophy, and more opaque benefits** -